benbyford/articlecontents/README.md

 $('.article').createContents();

-default: appends contents to .article-contents or if not found to top of .article
+default: appends contents to .article-contents or if not found to top of .article Example [benbyford.com]"benbyford.com/articles/making-horton-stephens.com/"